mdjbru-teaching-material/turku_course/README.md

     - version control with Git (this probably depends on having introduced a scripting language before, either bash or R or Python)
     - Git for single developper
-    - Sharing code with GitHub or BitBucket (a word abour licenses?)
+    - Sharing code with GitHub or BitBucket (a word about licenses?)
+	- It would be nice to illustrate the use of GitHub and BitBucket by showing real-life projects that use them (e.g. BioPython, ggplot2, ...)
 	- **note**: since most students probably don't use a Linux environment on their laptop, it could be a good move to introduce a GUI for Git (there is a list [here](http://git-scm.com/download/gui/linux)).
 Git also comes